alesya-h/strap/docs/original-vision-gaps.md

 ## Security And Capability Policy

-- Tool groups exist, but not per-agent/per-branch capabilities.
+- Tool groups and first-pass policies exist, but not per-agent/per-branch capabilities.
 - jsmcp exposes whatever configured servers allow.
-- No policy engine for read-only, networkless, repo-only, or memory-only agents.
+- A first-pass policy decision engine exists for command execution and explicit read/write decisions.
+It is not yet complete enforcement for read-only, networkless, repo-only, or memory-only agents.
 - No approval boundary for high-risk tools beyond the surrounding host/client behavior.

-Current state: capability separation is architectural intent, not fully implemented policy.
+Current state: capability separation is now partly implemented, but authority closure across tools, MCP/jsmcp, memory, auth, and self-modification remains the major hardening gap.

 ## Persistence And Session Management

-- State files are explicit JSON documents, but there is no higher-level session store.
+- State files are explicit JSON documents, and `strap session` provides a project-local session store under `$STRAP_WORK/sessions`.
-- No automatic run directory layout.
+- Session directories include `meta.json`, `state.json`, `trace.jsonl`, `provider-requests/`, and `tool-results/`.
 - No index of sessions, branches, summaries, and zettelkasten references.
 - No garbage collection/pruning story for old runs.

-Current state: persistence is unix-explicit via files, `tee`, redirection, and `save`.
+Current state: persistence is unix-explicit via files, `tee`, redirection, `save`, and project-local session files.

 ## Testing Gaps